Smambo/Fix_My_Code_Challenge/README.md

-## This repo if focused on debugging existing code bases
+## This repo is focused on debugging existing code bases